threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=can-i-use-a-vga-to-hdmi-adaptor-to-connect-a-tv-screen-or-monitor-to-the-3node-i-tried-to-boot-a-3node-with-a-vga-to-hdmi-adaptor-but-the-boot-fails-what-can-i-do">Can I use a VGA to HDMI adaptor to connect a TV screen or monitor to the 3node?
 I tried to boot a 3node with a VGA to HDMI adaptor but the boot fails, what can I do?</a></li>
 <li><a href="#faq?id=when-i-try-to-boot-my-3node-the-fans-start-spinning-fast-with-a-loud-noise-and-the-screen-is-black-what-can-i-do-to-resolve-this">When I try to boot my 3node, the fans start spinning fast with a loud noise and the screen is black.
 What can I do to resolve this?</a></li>
 <li><a href="#faq?id=when-booting-zero-os-with-ipv6-configurations-i-get-the-errors-1-dial-tcp-address-ipv6-address-too-many-columns-in-address-and-2-no-pools-matches-key-not-routable-what-can-i-do-to-fix-this-issue">When booting Zero-OS with IPV6 configurations, I get the errors (1) dial tcp: address IPV6-address too many columns in address and (2) no pools matches key: not routable.
 What can I do to fix this issue?</a></li>
-<li><a href="#faq?id=when-booting-a-3node-zero-os-downloads-fine-but-then-i-get-error-no-route-with-default-gateway-found-and--info-check-if-interface-has-a-cable-plugged-in-what-could-fix-this">When booting a 3node, Zero-OS downloads fine, but then I get error no route with default gateway found and  info check if interface has a cable plugged in.
+<li><a href="#faq?id=when-booting-a-3node-zero-os-downloads-fine-but-then-i-get-the-message-error-no-route-with-default-gateway-found-and-the-message-info-check-if-interface-has-a-cable-plugged-in-what-could-fix-this">When booting a 3node, Zero-OS downloads fine, but then I get the message: error no route with default gateway found, and the message: info check if interface has a cable plugged in.
 What could fix this?</a></li>
 <li><a href="#faq?id=how-can-i-update-dell-and-hp-servers-to-intel-e5-2600v2-e5-2400v2-and-e5-4600v2-when-applicable">How can I update Dell and HP servers to Intel E5-2600v2, E5-2400v2 and E5-4600v2, when applicable?</a></li>
 <li><a href="#faq?id=how-can-i-update-a-dell-poweredger-server-with-a-bootable-iso">How can I update a Dell PowerEdger server with a bootable ISO?</a></li>
-<li><a href="#faq?id=when-i-boot-a-3node-in-uefi-mode-it-gets-stuck-at-initializing-network-device-is-there-a-way-to-fix-this">When I boot a 3node in UEFI mode, it gets stuck at Initializing Network Device, is there a way to fix this?</a></li>
+<li><a href="#faq?id=when-i-boot-a-3node-in-uefi-mode-it-gets-stuck-at-initializing-network-device-is-there-a-way-to-fix-this">When I boot a 3node in UEFI mode, it gets stuck at: Initializing Network Device, is there a way to fix this?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=threefold-grid-and-data">Threefold Grid and Data</a>
 <ul>
 <li><a href="#faq?id=how-is-the-farming-minting-reward-calculated-is-the-grid-always-monitoring-my-3node">How is the farming minting reward calculated?
 Is the Grid always monitoring my 3node?</a></li>
-<li><a href="#faq?id=how-does-communication-happen-on-the-grid-at-the-3nodes-level">How does communication happen on the Grid at the 3node's level?</a></li>
+<li><a href="#faq?id=how-does-communication-happen-on-the-threefold-grid-at-the-3nodes-level">How does communication happen on the Threefold Grid at the 3node's level?</a></li>
 <li><a href="#faq?id=what-is-the-threefold-node-status-bot-telegram-link">What is the Threefold Node Status bot Telegram link?</a></li>
-<li><a href="#faq?id=how-does-the-threefold-node-status-bot-works">How does the Threefold Node Status bot works?</a></li>
+<li><a href="#faq?id=how-does-the-threefold-node-status-bot-works-how-can-i-use-the-threefold-node-status-bot-to-verify-if-my-3node-is-online">How does the Threefold Node Status bot works?
+How can I use the Threefold Node Status bot to verify if my 3node is online?</a></li>
-<li><a href="#faq?id=how-does-the-telegram-status-bot-get-information-from-my-3node-my-3node-is-online-on-the-explorer-but-offline-on-the-telegram-status-bot-is-this-normal">How does the Telegram Status Bot get information from my 3node?
-My 3node is online on the Explorer, but offline on the Telegram Status Bot, is this normal?</a></li>
+<li><a href="#faq?id=how-does-the-telegram-status-bot-get-information-from-my-3node-my-3node-is-online-on-the-threefold-explorer-but-offline-on-the-telegram-status-bot-is-this-normal">How does the Telegram Status Bot get information from my 3node?
+My 3node is online on the Threefold Explorer, but offline on the Telegram Status Bot, is this normal?</a></li>
-<li><a href="#faq?id=i-noticed-that-when-i-reboot-my-3node-the-uptime-counter-on-the-explorer-goes-back-to-zero-does-it-mean-i-lose-uptime-and-the-uptime-start-over-again-when-i-reboot-the-3node">I noticed that when I reboot my 3node, the uptime counter on the Explorer goes back to zero.
+<li><a href="#faq?id=i-noticed-that-when-i-reboot-my-3node-the-uptime-counter-on-the-threefold-explorer-goes-back-to-zero-does-it-mean-i-lose-uptime-and-the-uptime-start-over-again-when-i-reboot-the-3node">I noticed that when I reboot my 3node, the uptime counter on the Threefold Explorer goes back to zero.
 Does it mean I lose uptime and the uptime start over again when I reboot the 3node?</a></li>
 <li><a href="#faq?id=one-of-my-nodes-is-showing-the-wrong-location-any-problem-with-that">One of my nodes is showing the wrong location.
 Any problem with that?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=memory">Memory</a>
 <ul>
 <li><a href="#faq?id=can-i-use-different-type-of-ram-for-the-same-3node">Can I use different type of RAM for the same 3node?</a></li>
-<li><a href="#faq?id=how-can-i-know-if-the-memory-i-am-buying-is-ok-for-my-specific-hardware">How can I know if the memory I am buying is OK for my specific hardware?</a></li>
+<li><a href="#faq?id=how-can-i-know-if-the-memory-i-am-buying-is-correct-for-my-specific-hardware">How can I know if the memory I am buying is correct for my specific hardware?</a></li>
-<li><a href="#faq?id=what-do-the-terms-rdimm-ldimm-udimm-lrdimm-fbdimm-mean-when-it-comes-to-ram-memory-sticks">What do the terms RDIMM, LDIMM, UDIMM, LRDIMM, FBDIMM mean when it comes to ram memory sticks?</a></li>
+<li><a href="#faq?id=what-do-the-terms-rdimm-ldimm-udimm-lrdimm-fbdimm-mean-when-it-comes-to-ram-memory-sticks">What do the terms RDIMM, LDIMM, UDIMM, LRDIMM, FBDIMM mean when it comes to RAM memory sticks?</a></li>
 <li><a href="#faq?id=what-is-the-difference-between-ecc-and-non-ecc-memory">What is the difference between ECC and non-ECC memory?</a></li>
-<li><a href="#faq?id=how-can-i-change-the-ram-memory-sticks-on-my-3nodes-how-can-i-achieve-dual-channel-configuration-with-sticks-of-ram-eg-2x16gb-ram-ddr3-ecc-rdimm">How can I change the RAM memory sticks on my 3nodes?
-How can I achieve dual channel configuration with sticks of RAM? (e.g. 2x16GB ram DDR3 ECC RDIMM)</a></li>
+<li><a href="#faq?id=how-can-i-change-the-ram-memory-sticks-on-my-3nodes-how-can-i-achieve-dual-channel-configuration-with-sticks-of-ram">How can I change the RAM memory sticks on my 3nodes?
+How can I achieve dual channel configuration with sticks of RAM?</a></li>
 <li><a href="#faq?id=what-does-ram-mean">What does RAM mean?</a></li>
 <li><a href="#faq?id=what-does-dimm-mean-when-it-comes-to-ram-sticks">What does DIMM mean when it comes to RAM sticks?</a></li>
 <li><a href="#faq?id=i-have-24-dimms-ram-slots-on-my-server-can-i-use-them-all">I have 24 DIMMS ram slots on my server.
 Can I use them all?</a></li>